-Ferdinand K. Constantino, Filipino, 63, has been a Director of the Company since May 10, 2012 and is the Chairman of the Company's Executive Compensation Committee and a Member of the Company's Executive Committee and Audit Committee.
-He holds, among others, the following positions: Director, Senior Vice President, Chief Finance Officer and Treasurer of San Miguel Corporation; Vice Chairman of San Miguel Global Power; Director of San Miguel Brewery Inc., San Miguel Yamamura Packaging Corporation, Magnolia, Inc., Petron Malaysia, San Miguel Super Coffeemix Co., Inc. and Citra Metro Manila & Tollways Corporation; and President of Anchor Insurance Brokerage Corporation.
-He was a Director of Bank of Commerce, Philippine Airlines, Inc. and PAL Holdings, Inc. Mr. Constantino has held directorships in various subsidiaries of San Miguel Corporation during the last five years.
+Ferdinand K. Constantino, Filipino, 64, is a non-director member of the Company's Audit Committee, Executive Committee and Executive Compensation Committee.
+He was a former director of the Company.
+Among others, he is the incumbent Director, Senior Vice President, Chief Finance Officer and Treasurer of San Miguel Corporation; Vice Chairman of San Miguel Global Power Holdings, Corp.; Director of San Miguel Brewery Inc., San Miguel Yamamura Packaging Corporation, Petron Malaysia Refining & Marketing Bhd; President of Anchor Insurance Brokerage Corporation and Chairman of the San Miguel Foundation, Inc. He was a Director of Bank of Commerce, Philippine Airlines, Inc. and PAL Holdings, Inc. Mr. Constantino has held directorships in various subsidiaries of San Miguel Corporation during the last five years.
 He holds a degree in AB Economics from the University of the Philippines and completed academic requirements for an MA Economics degree in the same university.
 He also took a strategic Finance Course in IMD-Lausanne, Switzerland.